-You may be questioning why we were heading back to the West Coast, but this was to continue our tour of the West and so we’d be able to tick Arthur’s Pass off our bucket list.
+You may be questioning why we were heading back to the West Coast, but this was to continue our tour of the West and so we were be able to tick Arthur’s Pass off our bucket list.

-Another hidden gem from our South Island road trip that you would otherwise drive through if you didn’t know about it.
-Please stop for coffee and cake at The Broadway Tearooms And Bakery, it was the BEST cheesecake I’ve ever had!
-The town itself is literally a couple of streets but so quirky and interesting we took so many photos!
+Reefton is somewhat of a hidden gem from our South Island road trip, that you would otherwise drive through if you didn’t know about it.
+Please stop for coffee and cake at The Broadway Tearooms And Bakery (I think it has since changed names but it it is still renowned for it’s cake & coffee.)
+It was the BEST cheesecake I’ve ever had made with traditional New Zealand lolly.

 From Reefton we headed to Greymouth where we were staying for the night before continuing up the West Coast.

 Campsite: Central Park Camping, Greymouth

 This was essentially a car park behind a petrol station however the staff were so friendly and after phoning ahead to reserve a space they even put an official sign on our campsite to ensure no one parked there before we arrived.
 It was NZ$25.00 for a powered site, NZ$2.00 for a shower and the Wi-Fi was free and unlimited.

 DAY 18: GREYMOUTH TO GENTLE ANNIES